-This is an important endeavour, and one that can be frustrating if you're not prepared...
+This is an important endeavor, and one that can be frustrating if you're not prepared...
 BUT, it certainly doesn’t have to be if you establish a few guidelines to ease through the changes in as painless a manner as possible.
 Coming up with a base plan on successful restaurant software implementation can help avoid disappointments and assure improved restaurant operations (not to mention allowing you to find bags of money you didn't know were missing).

 Choose your Team